-Walter▼ has 19 more different forms via Harold: Araldo, Aralt, Aroldo, Arry, Garald, Garold, Hal▼, Harald, Haralds, Harolda, Haroldo, Harrell, Harry▼, Heraldo, Herlad, Herold, Herrick, Herrold and Herryck.
+Walter▼ has 19 more different relations via Harold: Araldo, Aralt, Aroldo, Arry, Garald, Garold, Hal▼, Harald, Haralds, Harolda, Haroldo, Harrell, Harry▼, Heraldo, Herlad, Herold, Herrick, Herrold and Herryck.

 Walter is a very prominent first name for men (#41 out of 1220, Top 3%) and also a very prominent surname for all people (#651 out of 150436, Top 1%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Walter for boys.
-Walter reached its peak position of #10 in the U.S. during 1910-1919, and is presently at #337.
+Walter reached its peak position of #10 in the U.S. in the 1910s, and is presently at #337.
 (2014 Birth Statistics)